Kunitachi District

 Chadwick shook his head.
 “Don’t think so.
 Wouldn’t be the same.”

 “No joke, it wouldn’t.
 No rules, no curfew, no companion.”
 Longstreet elbowed Elder Stanwick.
-“Nothing personal, dode.”
+“Nothing personal, Dode.”

 Stanwick grinned.
-“Hey, feeling’s mutual.”
+“Hey, the feeling’s mutual.”

 An American was sitting at the end of the counter, finishing up a bowl of soba.
 He said, “You guys missionaries?”